 The IIoT doesn’t live alone.
 Consumers/business Internet of Things (IoT) also have many layers of standards like IPv4, IPv6, JSON, and Web Things for semantic definitions of apps and their data.
 Manufacturers embarking on a Digital Transformation journey will get inundated with new technology and a potential clash of standards.
 Who was the wit that said, “It is great to have such a big choice of standards to use?”
 It is not up to the company to choose standards, but instead drive the vendors to support standards needed to integrate Smart Manufacturing or Industry 4.0 apps across the enterprise.

 MOM with MOM 4.0 – The Future of Manufacturing?

 Those of us who work in a world of MOM are in a better position than many others making their way in the IIoT.
 The ISA-95 standard has served us well, and the technical experts of the ISA are working to bring together existing control systems and the new IIoT devices and apps with new data and communications protocols.
 Although it is early days, LNS Research encourages any manufacturer who is starting, renewing or expanding a MOM project to open the conversation on IIoT standards with potential vendors.
 Don't take “we meet the ISA-95 standard” as an acceptable answer.
 To benefit from Digital Transformation, unhindered communication and data access across the enterprise and beyond will become a necessity; the dream of building MOM system from best-in-class apps on a global IIoT platform will be real.

-Tags: Industrial Transformation / Digital Transformation, Industrial Internet of Things (IIoT), Manufacturing Execution System (MES), Manufacturing Operations Management (MOM), Statistical Process Control (SPC), Information Technology
+Categories: Industrial Transformation / Digital Transformation, Industrial Internet of Things (IIoT), Manufacturing Execution System (MES), Manufacturing Operations Management (MOM), Statistical Process Control (SPC), Information Technology